tendermint/fundraising/TECHNICAL-SETUP.md

 ## Localnet

 To start a local blockchain, you can simply run the following command.
-The command uses [Starport](https://starport.com/) to start a local blockchain node with automatic reloading.
-If you don't have Starport set up in your local machine, see this [install guide](https://docs.starport.com/#install-starport) to install it.
+The command uses Ignite CLI to start a local blockchain node with automatic reloading.
+If you don't have Starport set up in your local machine, see this [install guide](https://docs.ignite.com/#install-starport) to install it.

 ```bash
 make localnet